kushk4856/Hotel-Management-Admin-Panel/README.md

 <h2>Description:</h2>

-This React application is a hotel management admin panel that allows hotel employees to manage cabins, bookings, guests, and application settings.
+This React application is a hotel management admin panel that allows hotel employees to manage cabins, bookings, guests, and application setting.

+<h2><a href="https://kush-hotel-management-admin-panel.netlify.app">Live Link</a> </h2>

 <h2>Tech Stack:</h2>